evillaz/awesome-books/README.md

 ## ⭐️ Show your support <a name="support"></a>

-If you like this project  don't doubt on make any comments or try to reach me out.
+If you like this project  don't doubt on make any comments or try to reach us out.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>